-We study the effects of fiscal consolidations in the United States and their propagation in the production network.
-We use a narrative approach to identify fiscal adjustments which are exogenous to output fluctuations.
-Then we apply spatial econometric techniques to separate the total effect of fiscal adjustments into a direct and network component.
-We find that fiscal adjustments based on increased taxation are more recessionary than those based on spending cuts.
-Moreover, one quarter of the difference in their total output effect is explained by the stronger network propagation of taxes relative to government spending.
+We investigate the effects of fiscal consolidations in the United States and their propagation through the production network.
+Using a narrative approach, we identify exogenous fiscal adjustments and employ a spatial autoregression (SAR) model to separate the total effects of these adjustments into direct and network components.
+Our analysis reveals that tax-based consolidations have a more pronounced recessionary impact than expenditure-based ones, with approximately 27% of the total effect of tax-based consolidations attributable to network spillovers, compared to 11% for expenditure-based plans.
+A quarter of this difference in their total output effect is attributable to the stronger network propagation of tax increases compared to government spending cuts.

-Keywords: industrial networks, fiscal adjustment plans, output growth, applied spatial econometrics.
+${\bf Keywords:}$ industrial networks, fiscal adjustment plans, output growth, applied spatial econometrics.